Michael Tonkin

-Michael Harvey Tonkin (born November 19, 1989) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Atlanta Braves, New York Mets, and New York Yankees, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
+Michael Harvey Tonkin (born November 19, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Atlanta Braves, New York Mets, and New York Yankees, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
 He made his MLB debut in 2013 with the Twins.

 Career

 Minnesota Twins

 Tonkin was born in Glendale, California and attended Palmdale High School in Palmdale, California.
 The Minnesota Twins selected Tonkin in the 30th round, 906th overall, of the 2008 Major League Baseball draft.
 He made his professional debut with the rookie-level Gulf Coast League Twins, and recorded a 3.27 earned run average (ERA) in 6 games.
 He returned to the team the following year, posting a 3–4 record and 3.62 ERA in 11 appearances.
 In 2010, Tonkin split the year between the rookie-level Elizabethton Twins and the Class-A Beloit Snappers, pitching to a 4–6 record and 3.40 ERA in 23 appearances between the two teams.
 He returned to Beloit in 2011, and pitched to a 4–3 record and 3.87 ERA with 69 strikeouts in 76 2/3 innings of work.
 In 2012, Tonkin split the season between Beloit and the High-A Fort Myers Miracle, logging a cumulative 4–1 record and 2.08 ERA in 44 appearances.
 On November 20, 2012, the Twins added Tonkin to their 40-man roster.
 He was assigned to the Double-A New Britain Rock Cats to begin the 2013 season, and received a promotion to the Triple-A Rochester Red Wings later in the year.

 On July 11, 2013, the Twins promoted Tonkin to the major leagues for the first time, and he made his major league debut that day, pitching 1 1/3 innings of scoreless ball against the Tampa Bay Rays.
 He finished his rookie season with a 0.79 ERA in 9 appearances with Minnesota.
 Tonkin was optioned to the Triple-A Rochester Red Wings on March 24, 2014, but recalled by the Twins on March 31 before the Rochester season began.
 He was optioned back to Rochester on April 3, and recalled on April 12.
 He was returned to Rochester again on May 9.
 Tonkin finished the 2014 season with a 4.74 ERA in 24 big league games with the Twins.
 In 2015 with Minnesota, Tonkin pitched to a 3.47 ERA with 19 strikeouts in 23 1/3 innings pitched.
 In 2016, for the Twins, he was 3–2 with a 5.02 ERA in 65 appearances out of the bullpen.
 On May 6, 2017, Tonkin was designated for assignment.
 He was outrighted to Rochester on May 13.
 On September 5, Tonkin was selected back to the 40-man roster.
 He ended the year having pitched in 16 games for the Twins, posting a 5.14 ERA with 24 strikeouts in 21 innings.